 For people with COVID-19 in the community and close contacts entering managed isolation or quarantine facilities.

-MIQ is not only an important part of our border measures to keep COVID-19 out of New Zealand, it also plays a key role in our defence during community outbreaks.
-We now also help to protect the rest of New Zealand from COVID-19 spreading wider in our communities.
+MIQ is not only an important part of our border measures to keep New Zealand safe, it also plays a key role in our defence during community outbreaks.

 We understand the thought of having to stay in managed isolation or quarantine can be challenging.
 Here is some guidance to help you to plan for your stay in MIQ.

 Pack enough supplies to last you 14 days

 We recommend you bring everything you need for daily life:

 - Clothes – pack at least a week’s worth of clothing.
 Each person can have 2 bags of laundry washed during their stay.